charithrd/Impact-Evaluation/README.md

 ![ETL](Assests/Metadata.png)

 > ## Chapter 5 Building the Data Model

 ### 5.1 Data Selection and Preparation

  - The ‘Create or Replace Table’ statement creates a new table called ‘Vessel_En_Route’.
  - Essential fields are added to the select statement.

+### 5.2 Data Manipulation

+ - Below manipulation steps “includes variable-by-variable transformation, as well as aggregation” (Wickham, 2014).
+ - Converting Datetime fields such as v. vy_arrive_date into a date field.
+ - A case statement converts warehouse codes in the ‘Planned_dest_code’ field into Warehouse names.
+ - Using an array join statement ContractNo and DeliveryNo fields are concatenated into a single column.
+This step helps users to search warehouse deliveries easily.
+ - Retail Sales Value (RSV) – By multiplying the balance left with the retail sell price we determine the row (option) level retail value.
+ - Then Sum () function calculates the total sum of the product across all rows in the dataset.
+Finally, the data type is cast to an Integer (INT).

 ```sql